 The principal risk and uncertainty facing the company is that a large proportion of the company's revenue is with the public and education sector.
-Financial pressures including the increase in inflation and increased competition in a more volatile, post-covid market could impact on the volume of work available to the company from existing customers.
+Financial pressures including the increase in inflation, salary increases and energy costs and increased competition, could impact on the volume and profitability of work available to the company from existing customers.
 Failure to protect the company's reputation and brands could lead to a loss of trust and confidence and a decline in our customer base.
-Currently the company is also seeing a risk within the labour market especially around the IT professional services sector where the demand for roles is highly competitive across the U.K and as such we are seeing increasing competition in the market with increasing salaries.
+Currently the company is also seeing a continued risk within the labour market especially around the IT professional services sector where the demand for roles is highly competitive across the U.K and as such we are seeing increasing competition in the market with increasing salaries.